-The Austrian EOSC Mandated Organisation and its operating body the EOSC Support Office Austria were created within the framework of the formation of the European Open Science Cloud (EOSC) and the EOSC Association AISBL, here referred to as EOSC Association (EOSC-A).
-The partners are united by their common interest in a coordinated development of the Austrian Open Science Policy and EOSC goals.
+The national initiative, EOSC Austria, is legally represented by the Austrian EOSC Mandated Organization and managed by its operational body, the EOSC Support Office Austria.
+The partners are united by their common interest in a coordinated development of the Austrian Open Science Policy and the goals of EOSC.

-The initiative aims to make a coordinated, Austrian contribution to the implementation of EOSC.
+The initiative aims to make a coordinated Austrian contribution to realise EOSC.
 The EOSC Support Office Austria as the operational unit of the initiative supports the implementation of EOSC and its operational goals.
-These the operational goals are based on the EOSC Association AISBL and will be coordinated with the partners and developed in annual work programs.
+These goals are based on the EOSC Association AISBL, coordinated with the partners and developed in annual work programs.

-Other goals include the development of an EOSC Strategic Agenda Austria, the establishment of WGs and ongoing monitoring activities of the Austrian research landscape and cultural heritage institutions with the purpose of enabling “EOSC Readiness” and as well as to initiate the introduction of success indicators (KPIs).
+Other goals include the development of an EOSC Strategic Agenda Austria, the establishment of Working Groups (WGs) and ongoing monitoring activities of the Austrian research landscape and cultural heritage institutions – with the purpose of enabling “EOSC Readiness” and as well as to initiate the introduction of success indicators (KPIs).

 The Guiding Principles

-The major challenges are derived from the ambitious Guiding Principles, which are enumerated in the MoU, and they define the spirit of the Austrian EOSC Initiative.
+Our Guiding Principles, which are enumerated in the MoU, set the spirit of the Austrian EOSC Initiative.
 They are defined as follows: